The Itchy & Scratchy Show: Origins

-The Itchy & Scratchy Show first appeared in The Tracey Ullman Show short "The Bart Simpson Show", which originally aired November 20, 1988.
+The Itchy & Scratchy Show first appeared in The Tracey Ullman Show short "The Bart Simpson Show", which originally aired on November 20, 1988.
 They were the first major recurring characters outside of the Simpson family to appear.
 As a child, series creator Matt Groening and his friends would fantasize about an ultra-violent cartoon and how much fun it would be to work on a show like that.
 The names "Itchy" and "Scratchy" were inspired by Pixie and Dixie, which was a segment on the cartoon show The Huckleberry Hound Show.
-The comic strip Squeak the Mouse is also considered as an apparent inspiration for the characters.
+The comic strip Squeak the Mouse is also considered an apparent inspiration for the characters.
 As a child, Groening really liked the 1961 Disney film One Hundred and One Dalmatians, and it was one of the reasons to why he got into cartooning.
-In the film, the puppies watch television, and the idea that it is possible to have a cartoon within a cartoon thrilled Groening.
-From that idea he got the inspiration for The Itchy & Scratchy Show.
+In the film, the puppies watch television, and the idea of having a cartoon within a cartoon thrilled Groening.
+From that idea he got the inspiration for Itchy & Scratchy.

 David Silverman states that Itchy and Scratchy cartoons are "an ironic commentary on cartoon mayhem in the sense that it's taken to a more realistic level.
 The kids on The Simpsons are laughing at it, and we're laughing too, but part of what you're laughing at is the over-the-top excessiveness of the violence."